-For S. Korean men, makeup a foundation for success
+For S. Korean men, makeup is a foundation for success

-South Korean men spent US$495.5 million ($S603.9 million) on skincare in 2011, accounting for nearly 21 per cent of global sales, according to global market research firm Euromonitor International.
+South Korean men spent US$495.5 million (S$605 million) on skincare last year, accounting for nearly 21 per cent of global sales, according to global market research firm Euromonitor International.
 That makes it the largest market for men's skincare in the world, even though there are only about 19 million men in South Korea.
 Amorepacific, South Korea's biggest cosmetics company, estimates the total sales of men's cosmetics in South Korea this year will be more than US$885 million.

 The metamorphosis of South Korean men from macho to makeup over the last decade or so can be partly explained by fierce competition for jobs, advancement and romance in a society where, as a popular catchphrase puts it, "appearance is power."
 Women also have a growing expectation that men will take the time and effort to pamper their skin.